HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 This is a reading- and writing-intensive course on the Civil War era in American history.
 We will read a number of secondary sources that examine the growing tensions between sections from 1820 through 1865, with a heavy emphasis placed on the critical role slavery played in bringing the nation to war.
 The class will then read and discuss some of the more important recent books on the war itself.
 Finally, students will research, write and present a lengthy primary source-driven project of their choice.

-Topics in U.S. history determined by interest of students and instructors.
-Possible topics include the American Revolution and the Early Republic.
-May be repeated for credit if the topic is not repetitive
+Topics in U.S. or Latin American history determined by interest of students and instructors.
+May be repeated for credit if the topic is not repetitive.

 HIST 419.
 African-American History in America (4AS)